yuhangc9321/00-error-messages-lab/README.md

 ## Objectives

 1. Read the three different parts of an error message.
-2. Identify four error types- name errors, syntax errors, type errors, and division errors- and fix them
+2. Identify four error types- name errors, syntax errors, type errors, and division errors- and fix them.
-3. Describe a test suite, where it's found in a lab, and its purpose
+3. Describe a test suite, where it's found in a lab, and its purpose.
 4. Use the `rspec` command in terminal to run the tests for a lab.

 ## Don't be afraid!